 Patellofemoral pain is common in people who do a lot of sport and in particular adolescent girls.
 It can have a number of causes but damage to the cartilage itself cannot directly cause pain because there are no blood vessels or nerves involved.
 However, it can lead to other problems which in turn result in pain.
-These include synovitis (inflammation of the synovial membrane or joint lining), erosion of the cartilage and bone under the patella, soft tissues injury or irritation for example to the lateral retinaculum and the infra patella fat pad.
+These include synovitis (inflammation of the synovial membrane or joint lining in the knee), erosion of the cartilage and bone, soft tissues injury or irritation such as to the lateral retinaculum and the infra patella fat pad.

 Patella pain treatment and rehabilitation are based on reducing symptoms, identifying the causes and strengthening or re-training muscles which may have contributed to the injury.
 Apply PRICE principles of protection, rest, ice, compression and elevation after activity to help reduce pain and swelling.
 Rest completely from aggravating activities until there is no pain.